 - FREE, through February 23, 2020

-Join members of the NYC Ski Council, which represents multiple ski clubs in the Tri-State Area, for a FREE event at Paragon Sports, with giveaways, raffle prices, free beer and snacks, live entertainment from a local fiddle band, and the chance to sign up for ski trips, and shopping discounts
+Folowing Winterfest, join members of the NYC Ski Council, which represents multiple ski clubs in the Tri-State Area, for a FREE event at with giveaways, raffle prices, free beer and snacks, live entertainment from a local fiddle band, and the chance to sign up for ski trips, and shopping discounts

 There’s a chance to win FREE lift tickets from Plattekill and Gore Mountain in the east, and Whitefish Mountain and Homewood Mountain in the West.